 Getting the properly authorised parties physically into one place is a big part of mediation.
-But this traditional approach is going to be increasingly difficult for some time to come.
+But this traditional approach is increasingly difficult in these COVID times.

-My aim is to help lawyers and clients transition from in-person to online mediations during and after the COVID restrictions.
+My aim is to help lawyers and their clients transition from in-person to online mediations during and after the COVID restrictions.
 Just about anything I can do in an in-person mediation, I can do virtually on one of the available video conferencing platforms.
-Business is already successfully resolving disputes by mediation online during the restrictions and that is set to continue after they have passed.
-Most of the technology is managed at my end as ‘host’ and it is relatively straightforward for lawyers and clients to familiarise themselves with the software – and I always offer a practice session to try out the tech before the mediation.
+Business is already successfully resolving disputes by mediation online during COVID and that is set to continue even as we learn to live with it.
+Most of the technology is managed at my end as host and it is relatively straightforward for lawyers and clients to familiarise themselves with the software – and I always offer a practice session to try out the tech before the mediation.

-Broadly, parties meet in a virtual main room for joint discussions and move to secure breakout rooms for confidential discussions between themselves and/or the mediator, moving in and out of the joint and breakout as needed.
-As a mediator, I can move easily between rooms for confidential discussions and bring people together as needed as well as sharing a whiteboard or documents as we would normally.
+Broadly, parties meet in a virtual main room for joint discussions and move to secure virtual breakout rooms for confidential discussions between themselves and/or the mediator, moving in and out of the joint and breakout as needed.
+As a mediator, I can move easily between rooms and bring people together as needed as well as onscreen sharing of whiteboards or documents.

-Lawyers and clients quickly get comfortable with the technology and focus on the dispute.
+My experience is that lawyers and clients quickly get comfortable with the technology and focus on the dispute.
 While from a process point of view we do things slightly differently online, parties tend to forget about the technology and put their energies into resolution as they do normally.